By Michael D. Hull

 Corporal Charles E. Kelly, one of the non-commissioned officers in the division would emerge as a much-celebrated combat hero, with his extraordinary exploits at Salerno related in newspaper stories, magazine articles, and comic books.

-Kelly, serving in the 143rd Regiment, was an Army maverick and former gang member in Pittsburgh, Pennsylvania, who would earn the Medal of Honor and the nicknames, “Commando” and “One-Man Army.”
+Kelly, serving in the 143rd Regiment, was an Army maverick and former gang member in Pittsburgh, Pennsylvania, who would be awarded the Medal of Honor and the nicknames, “Commando” and “One-Man Army.”
 A rebel against spit-and-polish who regularly volunteered for dangerous assignments, he seemed to many an unlikely candidate for the nation’s highest decoration.

 The 22-year-old Kelly’s combat career began with an inauspicious splash at Salerno.
 Dog-trotting with a Browning automatic rifle from the fire-swept beach, he moved straight ahead.
 Passing a dead G.I. lying peacefully with his rifle beside him, Kelly averted his eyes and told himself, “Don’t let that worry you.”
 As German machine-gun bullets fell all around, Kelly jumped into a big drainage ditch for cover.